janschill/cern-solid-code-investigation/report/report.md

 A data pod is a web server that responds to HTTP requests and returns HTTP responses.
 Its purpose is the storage of data and the management of who has access to this data.\
 A Solid app is a client that is sending requests to a data pod.
 It should be able to read and write depending on the access control to a data pod.

-The Uniform Resource Identifier (URI) plays an essential role in the Solid Ecosystem, for it is being used to identify users with [WebID](#webid), with resources in the Linked Data Platform and more generally give information about the hierarchy of stored information on the data pod.\
+The URI plays an essential role in the Solid Ecosystem, for it is being used to identify users with [WebID](#webid), with resources in the Linked Data Platform and more generally give information about the hierarchy of stored information on the data pod.\
 A container resource is an organizing concept in the Linked Data Platform [[Source]](https://www.w3.org/TR/ldp/#ldpc).
 It stores linked documents or information resources, which handle requests from clients for their creation, modification, traversal of the linked documents [[Source]](https://www.w3.org/TR/ldp/#dfn-linked-data-platform-container).

 An auxiliary resource exists to give additional information, like configuration, processing, or interpretation about a Solid resource, for example: "A container linked to an auxiliary resource that includes access control statements for that container and the resources that belong to it."
-`acl:Control` means that the user has complete control, in other words: read, write, and append access [[Source]](https://www.w3.org/wiki/WebAccessControl#WAC_relation_to_HTTP_Verbs).

-TODO: this might not be completely true

-Another example "A binary JPEG image linked to an auxiliary resource that includes information describing that binary JPEG." makes the need a bit clearer, as a binary JPEG image does not carry any machine-readable information.
+An example "A binary JPEG image linked to an auxiliary resource that includes information describing that binary JPEG." clarifies the necessity clearer, as a binary JPEG image does not carry any machine-readable information.

 The ACL in Solid is realized with Web Access Control (WAC).
 The section for WAC is not yet written in the Solid specification but shall be given a short introduction.\
 WAC is similar to access control schemes used in file systems.
 Files, users, and groups are referenced by URLs.
 Users in particular are identified by WebIDs.